darasus/ai-blog/content/how-big-tech-is-changing-the-way-we-live-and-work.md

   will need to keep up with this growing trend.
 As the world of work becomes increasingly automated, soft skills like communication and collaboration become increasingly vital.
+intro: >-
+  Millennials are now the largest generation of workers in the U.S., and as they advance their careers, they’ll continue to reshape how and where we work.
+  The digital age has made it possible for people to work from virtually anywhere at any time.
+As a result, more people are leaving the office behind and working remotely or taking up independent contracting gigs, which is why we’re seeing so many young professionals ditch cubicles for coffee shops and other remote-friendly offices.

+  Working from home, going independent, or collaborating with coworkers online means millennials have given rise to what some have called “the gig economy.”
+It’s also prompted a shift in the types of companies people choose to work for and what skills they need to get hired in those roles — regardless of where they do that work.
+If you’re looking to join this world of work in 2020, here’s everything you need to know:
 ---

 ## The rise of remote work